KitchenAid Siphon Review

 The KitchenAid Siphon's overall score was below average in our testing, mostly because of its difficult to clean design and average tasting brew.
 Below we discuss the Siphon's performance, pros, and cons in each of our individual testing metrics.

 The Siphon earned a fairly mediocre 5 out of 10 in our taste testing.
-This was right in the middle of a metric where scores ranged from 2 to 9.
 The coffee it produced was wonderfully smooth and almost completely devoid of bitterness, but it also missed out on a lot of the taste and flavor that other machines produced.
 If you're a big fan of mellow, softer brews than you will likely love the coffee that comes out of this machine.
 If you're looking for the bolder flavors of a dark roast, however, you'll be disappointed by the Siphon's offering.

 The Siphon again had the worst score of 4 out of 10 in our user friendliness testing.
 This was far off the top score of 9.
 Since the coffee brewing method isn't exactly common, you'll probably have to read the manual before brewing.
 That is a minor sacrifice to make for the spectacle of watching the Siphon brew, so we didn't dock it too many points for that.
 The Siphon did lose a lot of points because it had our testers' least favorite carafe.
 The lip around the opening is quite awkward, requiring you to tip the carafe almost upside down to get the coffee out, and even then it's a somewhat slow pour.
 This lip is clearly there to accommodate the eccentric brewing process, but after the awe of watching a few coffee volcanoes wore off were left wishing the carafe was easier to pour.